MoTrPAC/motrpac_public_data_analysis/README.md

 ## Human data

-This repository can be used to reproduce the preprocessing and (meta-)analysis of publicly available genomic exercise studies.
+This repository can be used to reproduce the preprocessing and (meta-)analysis of publicly available gene expression exercise studies.
 Currently, only human gene expression data were analyzed.
 Manually curated metadata of all samples can be found [here](https://storage.googleapis.com/motrpac-portal-user-davidama/GEO_sample_metadata.xlsx).

 Assume we are interested in analysis of acute bout data from muscle tissues.
 The scripts in data_collection can be used to generate the database.
 The flow takes as input the manually curated sample information and creates the gene expression profiles.